bkoz/documentum/README.md

 oc adm policy add-scc-to-user anyuid -z default -n $PROJ
 ```

 The content server installation scripts want to run```rngd -b -r /dev/urandom -o /dev/random```to increase the kernel entropy.
-As far as I
-can tell, this requires running the pod in privileged mode (see notes below).
-The other option, which I've verified does work, is to pin all
-pods in the project to a given application node by patching the deployment configuration then run the above```rngd```command on that host.
+As far as I can tell, this requires running the pod in privileged mode (see notes below).
+The other option, which I've verified does work, is to pin all pods in the project to a given application node by patching the deployment configuration's```node-selector```with the hostname then run the above```rngd```command on that host.
 This approach also satisfies the requirement that the container host IP (```EXTERNAL_IP```) be passed into the content server pod.

+Example patch command
 ```
-oc patch namespace documentum -p '{"metadata":{"annotations":{"openshift.io/node-selector": "kubernetes.io/hostname=<your-app-node-name>"}}}'
+oc patch namespace documentum -p '{"metadata":{"annotations":{"openshift.io/node-selector": "kubernetes.io/hostname=<YOUR-APP-NODE-NAME>"}}}'
 ```

 ### Create the applications.

 #### Push the images and create the image streams.

+Once a user has been [configured to access the OpenShift internal registry](https://docs.openshift.com/container-platform/3.6/install_config/registry/accessing_registry.html#access-user-prerequisites),
-After exposing the OpenShift internal registry, use an external Docker client to load, tag
-and push the Documentum images to the OpenShift registry.
-This will create the necessary
+use an external Docker client to push the Documentum images to the OpenShift registry.
+This will create
-OpenShift image streams.
-Here is an example.
+the necessary OpenShift image streams.
+Below is an example.

 ```
 MYTOKEN=`oc whoami -t`
-REG_HOST=docker-registry-default.apps.fortnebula.com
+REG_HOST=docker-registry-default.apps.mydomain.com
 docker load -i Contentserver_Centos.tar docker login -u user -p $MYTOKEN $REG_HOST docker tag 93ca8e54e48e $REG_HOST/$PROJ/contentserver_centos:7.3.0000.0214